Beach Green Dunes II: Rigorous Passive House Design

 Enterprise Green Communities

-As part of the post Hurricane Sandy re-development of Far Rockaway, NY, Beach Green Dunes II has integrated a robust resiliency strategy with a central focus on Passive House design.
+As part of the post-Hurricane Sandy re-development of Far Rockaway, NY, Beach Green Dunes II integrated a robust resiliency strategy with a central focus on reducing residents’ energy consumption and utility costs.
+Additionally, many area residents’ homes suffered damage or were lost in the storm, making projects built to withstand severe weather vitally important.
 Located on an exposed coastal site, the building design includes a flood mitigation strategy to protect occupants, maintain building services, and decrease building damage in the event of a future flooding incident.
-The ground floor is comprised of tenant parking, a commercial space and a residential lobby completed with dry and wet flood-proofing, wall flood vents and a durable masonry wall type.
+The ground floor is comprised of tenant parking, a dry flood-proofed commercial space, and a wet flood-proofed residential lobby, including wall flood vents and a durable masonry wall type.
+Paved surfaces have permeable materials where possible, and a system of rain gardens and bioswales have been planted in the landscaped areas.
 The residential apartments are exclusively located on the second floor and above to help protect occupants during flooding.

-Steven Winter Associated provided Green Building Certification and Energy Modeling to the project.
+Steven Winter Associates, Inc. provided Green Building Certification and Energy Modeling for the project.

 Primary Energy Conservation Measures: